-The boom lasted from 1991 up to 2006, with house prices rising over 400% during this period, when the economy was boosted by the flourishing oil, natural gas and petrochemicals industries.
+Trinidad and Tobago saw a massive housing boom from 1991 to 2006, with house prices surging by more than 400%, amidst strong construction activity, high oil prices and flourishing petrochemicals sector.
 Foreign investment poured in.
 Much new private housing was built in Port of Spain, in the northwest region, and the area around Point Lisas Industrial Estate, the centre of Trinidad and Tobago’s petrochemical industry.

-Trinidad and Tobago’s upscale neighbourhoods, mostly in the West region, became popular with expats during the boom, and commanded high rentals.
-The economic downturn caused an outflow of these foreign renters.
-As a result, a large number of these properties are now being offered at reduced prices, and are aggressively being marketed to expats.
+Trinidad and Tobago’s upscale neighbourhoods, mostly in the West region, became popular with expats during the housing boom, and commanded high rentals.
+However, the economic downturn caused an outflow of these foreign renters.
+As a result, rents for a large number of properties fell substantially.

 Some of the most attractive locations to rent or buy in Trinidad are: